Alcantor/LotusECU-T4e/README.md

 **: The above example is for white dashboard only.
 Black dashboard is easier, because the CRC value is stored at the end of the calrom.

-## Command line example (BDM Port)
+## Command line example (BDM Port, locked ECU)

-If your ECU is completely fucked up, or unsupported by the t4e.py script (T4e/T6e ECU Black Dash), you could use the BDM port with a Raspberry Pi.
+If your ECU is completely fucked up, or unsupported by the t4e.py script (T4e ECU Black Dash), you could use the BDM port with a Raspberry Pi.
 It's much slower than a true BDM-Programmer but if you have a Raspberry Pi laying around, why not.